 Ubuntu Server runs on all major architectures, including x86-64, ARM64, POWER9, IBM s390x, RISC-V, and more.

 The distro is also popular for building cloud computing platforms, and the project also offers cloud images for AWS and Azure.
 In fact, Canonical claims that over 55% of OpenStack clouds already run on Ubuntu, and for a fee, it will set up a managed OpenStack cloud for your company.

-Some of the best educational software in use today are open source and DebianEdu/Skolelinux bundles the best of the lot.
+Some of the best educational software in use today is open source and DebianEdu/Skolelinux bundles are the best of the lot.

 EasyOS is an experimental project by the original developer of Puppy Linux.
 While it looks like any other Puppy variant, the distro is in fact designed from scratch to explore the use of containers on the desktop.

 EasyOS uses containers to create a secure, yet easy to use and manage distro.
 Interestingly, it doesn’t use any of the existing container technologies like LXC and Docker, and instead uses its own home-brewed solution.
 This helps it isolate individual apps and can even run complete distros with minimal overhead.

 Despite the name, there's nothing particularly easy about EasyOS.
 It's quite different from the well-known Linux desktop distros most people will be used to.
 That said, the best thing about the distro is that you don’t need to be familiar with its containerized approach to be able to use it.